tsutsu3/pi-hole-client/docs/ci-flow.md

   3. Uploads the production AAB to the Play Developer Console targeting the **product environment**.

+## 3. Trigger: Release Publish

+When a GitHub Release is published, the following step is executed:

+### Step 3.1: `update-winget-create.yaml`

+- **Purpose:**
+  - Generates a Winget manifest and automatically creates a Pull Request for version update.

+- **Process:**
+  - The pipeline is triggered by the GitHub Release publish event.
+  - A new Winget manifest is generated.
+  - A Pull Request named `winget/update-vx.x.x` is automatically created in the repository.

+## 4. Trigger: Merge of `winget/update-vx.x.x` Pull Request

+When the `winget/update-vx.x.x` PR is merged into the main branch, the following step is executed:

+### Step 4.1: `update-winget-submit.yaml`

+- **Purpose:**
+  - Submits the updated Winget manifest to the official `winget-pkgs` repository.

+- **Process:**
+  - Executes `wingetcreate update` with the `--submit` option.
+  - Automatically creates a PR to the official [winget-pkgs](https://github.com/microsoft/winget-pkgs) repository for version update.

 ## Summary of Key Actions

 - **Manual Steps:**